joestubbs/coe379L-sp25/docs/unit01/pandas.rst

 Pandas Series
 ~~~~~~~~~~~~~

-    A pandas Series is a one-dimensional array and it typically holds data of a single data type across all elements
-    It capable of supporting data of different types (string, float, integer, objects, etc.) as well as axis labels.
+    A pandas Series is a one-dimensional array that can hold data of different types (string, float, integer, objects, etc.) as well as axis labels.
 It can be thought of
     as a single column in a dataset.

     We can create ``Series`` objects in different ways; for example, directly from a